christian-westbrook/christianwestbrook.dev/_posts/2024-09-09-what-are-adversarial-attacks.md

 published: true
 ---

-Hello, world, and welcome back to the blog!

-For the past two years, I've been exploring some of the more [intriguing properties](https://arxiv.org/abs/1312.6199) of neural networks.
-Along the way, I've learned an important fact about machine learning.
-Most models are vulnerable to a class of exploits known as **adversarial attacks**.

-But what are adversarial attacks?
-How do they work, and how can they exploit our models?
-In today's blog, I'll seek to answer these questions with an introduction to the field of adversarial machine learning.
-Let's dive into it!

-## A hidden danger

 Machine learning is booming.
 Engineers and researchers can field new applications faster than ever before.
-Models recommend our music, filter the media we consume, and diagnose our diseases.
-Virtually every industry is being both disrupted and revolutionized by machine learning.
+Machine learning models recommend our music, filter the media we consume, and diagnose our diseases.
+Virtually every industry is being simultaneously disrupted and revolutionized by machine learning.

-But behind our increasing reliance on machine learning lies an emerging threat.
-Machine learning models can be hijacked and exploited by adversarial attacks.
+But behind our reliance on machine learning there lies a hidden danger.
+Machine learning models can be forced to make incorrect predictions.
+In certain scenarios the consequences of a coerced misprediction would be tragic.

-What if an attacker could convince a self-driving car to mistake a stop sign for a speed limit sign?
-What if they could force medical imaging systems to misdiagnose a patient's disease?
+What if an attacker could [convince a self-driving car to mistake a stop sign for a speed limit sign](https://arxiv.org/abs/1707.08945)?
+What if they could [force medical imaging systems to misdiagnose a patient's disease](https://www.ejradiology.com/article/S0720-048X(23)00399-6/fulltext)?

-Although these scenarios may sound exaggerated, they're grounded in reality.
-Research in adversarial machine learning verifies that the threat is real.
+These scenarios might sound exaggerated, but research confirms that the threat is real.
+Machine learning models are vulnerable to an emerging class of exploits known as **adversarial attacks**.

 But what is the threat exactly?
-How does an adversarial attack work?
-In the next section we'll break down the vulnerability in machine learning models that adversarial attacks target.
-We'll follow that up with a discussion on the ways that adversarial attacks exploit this vulnerability.
+How do adversarial attacks work, and how can they exploit our models?
+For the past two years I've been exploring the world of adversarial machine learning.
+Today I'll begin breaking down this exciting field of research for anyone looking to gain a deeper understanding of it.
+Let's dive into it!

 ## Place your bets